fujidana/vscode-spec-command/README.md

 This is not the official one developed by Certified Scientific Software.
 Use [GitHub issues](https://github.com/fujidana/vscode-spec/issues) for bug reports and feature requests about the extension.

-## NOTICE for previous version users
+## NOTICE for previous version us

-The version 1.2.0 deprecates the following identifiers in the extension settings:
+The following identifiers in the extension settings are deprecated in the version 1.2.0:

 * `vscode-spec.mnemonic.motor.labels`
 * `vscode-spec.mnemonic.motor.descriptions`
 * `vscode-spec.mnemonic.counter.labels`
 * `vscode-spec.mnemonic.motor.descriptions`

-and instead provides the following identifiers:
+and the following identifiers are provided instead:

 * `vscode-spec.mnemonic.motors`
 * `vscode-spec.mnemonic.counters`